A topic from the subject of Chemical Engineering in Chemistry.

 Objective:

-To demonstrate the principles of process dynamics and control by regulating the temperature of a chemical reaction using a proportional-integral-derivative (PID) controller.
+To demonstrate the principles of process dynamics and control by regulating the temperature of an exothermic chemical reaction using a proportional-integral-derivative (PID) controller.
+The experiment will illustrate how feedback control maintains a desired setpoint despite disturbances.

 Materials: